This is the Best Savory Vegan Stuffing recipe and no one will know it's vegan. It is the perfect side dish to serve on your holiday table.

 Notes

 - Use whatever bread you like the most.
-I sometimes mix more than one kind of bread too!
+I usually mix more than one kind of bread, using both white and whole wheat.

 This is the perfect stuffing recipe!
-I started looking early for Thanksgiving this year and this is exactly what I was looking for.
 I love the flavor of the fresh herbs.
-I know the non-vegans will love this too.
-Thank you.
+The non-vegans always love this at Thanksgiving as well.

 this should definitely be a year round dish-